 Nordfjordeid’s uncontaminated nature

-Norway is a magical country, to be discovered and savoured, with its flourishing nature as the undisputed protagonist.
+Norway is a magical country, to be discovered and savored, with its flourishing nature as the undisputed protagonist.
 You can reach Nordfjordeid with an MCS Cruise.

 You can reach Loen Skylift with an excursion.
 The cable car transports visitors at 1.011 meters, on Mount Hoven.
 The trip is really fast, in just 5 minutes you will get to the top and enjoy a breathtaking panoramic view: to the east you can admire Lovatnet Lake, Mount Skåla (1.848 meters), and the Jostedalsbreen glaciers; Olden to the south and Nordfjord to the west.
 From the cableway there is a series of paths to the discovery of Mount Hoven, by foot in summer and with snowshoes in winter.